NSnflores/mvc5-introduction/README.md

 This is a small guide to help you get started with MVC 5, in this guide we'll see the following topics:

 * Creating our EF Model
-* Creating the controllers with the scaffolding
+* Creating the controllers with scaffolding
 * Modify EF model and run migrations

 # Requirements